Coordination

 Erik Mencos Contreras

-Amanda Evengaard is a Research Staff Assistant.
-She supports the Agricultural Model Intercomparison and Improvement Program (AgMIP) and assists through creation of graphical representations to communicate key scientific concepts and results.
+Natalie Kozlowski is a Staff Associate at Columbia University.
+She supports the Agricultural Model Intercomparison and Improvement Program (AgMIP) and assists through the creation of graphical representations to communicate key scientific concepts and results.
 She also supports the AgMIP Coordination Unit through the organization and execution of workshops and drafting of workshop reports.
-Amanda has a Masters in Climate and Society from Columbia University and a Bachelors in Industrial and Product Design from Parsons the New School for Design in New York.
+Natalie has a Masters in Geography and Paleoecology from the University of Oregon and a Bachelors in Environmental Geology from Colgate University.